SCET-IT-TG/capstone-project-codecraft/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/ToSp6n5_)

-Here is a concise README.md file for your ecommerce-app project:

 # E-commerce App

 An **E-commerce application** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 This project provides a platform for users to browse products, add them to a cart, and make payments.
 It also includes features for user authentication and product management.